Becoming a meal-kit chef

 Experiments tested removing existing sections and using different social proof content, such as the number of users and boxes, during various time periods.

-Experiments tested different content and interactions.
+Experiments tested different type of content and interaction patterns.

 Adoption